1gn4c10CR/OSCP-Journey/init.md

 - Lab Access

 ### Exercices Report ###
-I recommend watch the videos and see the PDF at the same time focus on completing all the exercises in order to get the 5pts bonus, some are not required. https://help.offensive-security.com/hc/en-us/articles/360040165632-OSCP-Exam-Guide (Section Bonus Points).
+I recommend watch the videos and the PDF at the same time focus on completing all the exercises in order to get the 5pts bonus, some are not required. https://help.offensive-security.com/hc/en-us/articles/360040165632-OSCP-Exam-Guide (Section Bonus Points).

 ``` You will have SAs (System Administrators) help throughout the whole course you will be added to a group chat pwk-oscp where you can ask for any of the exercises or request any lab troubleshooting help. ```